TheHumanoidTyphoon/donut-ascii-animation/README.md

 After calculating the position and brightness of each pixel, the function prints the pixels list to the console using escape codes (`"\033[H"` and `sys.stdout.flush()`).
 Finally, the function updates the `angle1` and `angle2` variables for the next iteration of the loop.

+**Note:** This program currently generates multiple donuts instead of just one rotating donut, and the code could use improvement in this regard.
+Additionally, if you would like to change the resolution of the donut, the relevant code can be found in the `draw_donut` function, where the variables `X` and `Y` are set to control the width and height of the donut.

 ## Running the Program
 The main function simply calls the `draw_donut` function, which generates the ASCII art animation.
 The `if __name__ == "__main__"` line ensures that the main function is only called if the program is run directly (as opposed to being imported as a module).